schubergphilis/terraform-aws-mcaf-landing-zone/UPGRADING.md

 ## Upgrading to v4.0.0

+> [!WARNING]
+> **Read the diagram in [PR 210](https://github.com/schubergphilis/terraform-aws-mcaf-landing-zone/pull/210) and the guide below!
+If you currently have EKS Runtime Monitoring enabled, you need to perform MANUAL steps after you have migrated to this version.**

 ### Behaviour

 Using the default `aws_guardduty` values:
 * `EKS_RUNTIME_MONITORING` gets removed from the state (but not disabled)
 * `RUNTIME_MONITORING` is enabled including `ECS_FARGATE_AGENT_MANAGEMENT`, `EC2_AGENT_MANAGEMENT`, and `EKS_ADDON_MANAGEMENT`.

-* You need to disable `EKS_RUNTIME_MONITORING` yourself after upgrading.
-The commands to do so are described [in the PR](https://github.com/schubergphilis/terraform-aws-mcaf-landing-zone/pull/210).

 ### Variables